Stephen Stills: Marriages and family

+Health

+In 1976, Stills told Rolling Stone, "My hearing has gotten to be a terrible problem.
+If I keep playing and touring the way I have been, I'll go deaf."

+Stills has struggled with both drug addiction and alcoholism.
+Stills has been completely sober since 2022.

+Politics

 Stills has long been involved in liberal causes and politics.
 In 2000, he served as a member of the Democratic Party credentials committee from Florida during the Democratic National Convention, and was a delegate in previous years.
+Stills performed with Billy Porter during the 2020 Democratic National Convention.

 In December 2018, Stills received an Honorary Doctorate in Music from the University of Florida, Gainesville, where he was a speaker at the commencement ceremony.

-Stills performed with Billy Porter during the 2020 Democratic National Convention.

 Style, musicianship, and sound

 Stills is a guitarist whose music draws from myriad genres that include rock and roll, blues, gospel, country and folk music.
 In addition, Latin music has played a key role in both his approach to percussion and guitar and he is also a multi-instrumentalist, capable of playing keyboards, bass, percussion, congas, clavinet, electric piano, piano, organ, banjo and drums.